TheCaduceus/Multi-Cloud-Transfer-Tool/README.md

   <h3><b>📥Direct Download Links:</b></h3>
   <h4><b>Function enables to download files or data from single or multiple direct download links to any cloud.
 It uses Aria engine to deliver best and fastest performance possible.
 You can also download two or more links at same time with this.</b></h4>
   <h4><b>Just put your direct download links in source field and then enter the destination path to where you want to download data.
-You can enter multiple Direct Download links in the source field by separating them using <code>,</code> between each link in the following format: </b></h4>
+You can enter multiple direct download links in the source field by separating them using <code>,</code> between each link in the following format: </b></h4>
   <p><b><code>Link1,Link2</code></b></p>
   <img src="https://cdn.thecaduceus.eu.org/MCT/img/14.png" alt="14">
   <h3><b>📃Download links from txt file:</b></h3>
   <h4><b>Function enables to download all links written in a given txt file.
 This function is useful when we have too many links and it will take too much time separate each link with <code>,</code>.</b></h4>
-  <h4><b>User just need to upload the txt file containing the download links to any cloud or in runtime provided by Colab then have to provide its path in source field and Destination path in destination field to where you want to download the data.
+  <h4><b>User just need to upload the txt file containing the download links to any cloud or in runtime provided by Colab then have to provide its path in source field and destination path in destination field to where you want to download the data.
 Best format to arrange links in txt file: </b></h4>
   <p><b><code>Link1</code></b></p>
   <p><b><code>Link2</code></b></p>
   <p><b><code>Link3</code></b></p>
   <img src="https://cdn.thecaduceus.eu.org/MCT/img/15.png" alt="15">
   <h3><b>🎥YouTube videos/playlist & other sites</b></h3>
   <h4><b>Function gives the flexibility to download YouTube videos or playlist and videos from other supported sites directly to any cloud or in local runtime storages.
-It uses <code>yt-dlp</code> which downloads everything is maximum quality be default, you can overwrite by passing flags.
-You can download two or more videos which are not in same playlist or even two separate playlists at once.
+It uses yt-dlp which downloads everything in maximum quality by default, you can overwrite by passing flags.
+User can download two or more videos which are not in same playlist or even two separate playlists at once.
 Refer to <a href="https://github.com/yt-dlp/yt-dlp" alt="yt-dlp">yt-dlp documentation</a> for more information.</b></h4>
   <h4><b>Just provide the YouTube link of video or playlist or link to videos located on other website (Non-DRM Protected) in <code>Source</code> field and Destination path in <code>Destination</code> field to where you want to download it.
 You can separate the link of videos or playlist by providing space between each in following format:</b></h4>
   <p><b><code>VideoLink1</code> <code>VideoLink2</code></b></p>
   <p><b><code>PlaylistLink1</code> <code>PlaylistLink2</code></b></p>